 Precious metals are available from the DOE's Business Center for precious metals sales and recovery (BCPMSR) at no cost.
 All costs associated with procuring these materials include fabrication and shipping.
 To purchase precious metals, submit a purchase requisition to the Purchasing Office, 211 TASF.

-An annual precious metals 3-year forecast of requirements and returns must be submitted by the laboratory (custodian to Jim) in order for DOE to plan and assure metals may be available to the laboratory at no cost.
+An annual precious metals 3-year forecast of requirements and returns must be submitted by the laboratory (custodian to Sallie) in order for DOE to plan and assure metals may be available to the laboratory at no cost.
 Availability is is determined by forecasted requirements and the DOE's current priority.
 DOE currently contracts with BASF to acquire precious metals.

 Radioactively contaminated metals are not being accepted for return to the DOE BCPMSR and are stored at Ames Laboratory.